mattyoung101/plasmatic/README.md

 dithering because applying the dither matrix didn't make sense to me at first (it turned out I was doing the quantizing wrong).

+Everything else comes from the above list of references used; I started knowing barely nothing about DOS.
+I still kinda don't know anything :)